 - Protein -rich foods: legumes, meat, poultry, tofu, or fish (if not allergic to these foods)

-Here are a few wheat-and gluten-free lunch ideas:
+Here are a few wheat-and gluten-free

 - Gluten-free bread topped with chicken salad, cucumber and tomato salad, coconut milk rice pudding or tapioca